PalmTree: Learning an Assembly Language Model for Instruction Embedding: Opcode and Operand Types for Outlier Detection

 \section{Opcode and Operand Types for Outlier Detection}

-\autoref{table: Types of opcodes} shows how we categories different opcodes referring to \cite{x86manual}. \autoref{table: Types of operands} shows how we categories different operand types.
+\autoref{table: Types of opcodes} shows how we categorize different opcodes by referring to \cite{x86manual}. \autoref{table: Types of operands} shows how we categorize different operand types.
 The first column shows the type of operands combination. ``none'' means the instruction has no operand, such as \texttt{\textbf{retn}}. ``tri'' means the instruction has three operands.
 The other ones are instructions that have two operands.
-For instance ``ref-ref'' means both operands are registers.
+For instance, ``reg-reg'' means both operands are registers.
 The type of each operand has been listed in the second and third columns.